Ibrahim Koroma

 Ibrahim Koroma (born 17 May 1989) is a Sierra Leonean footballer who plays as a midfielder for Motala AIF.

 Previously Koroma played for Swedish Superettan club Varbergs BoIS and the Sierra Leone national football team.
 He plays both as a defensive midfielder and central defender.
 Koroma is commonly known by his nickname "Marcel", which is taken from former French footballer Marcel Desailly.

 Career

 FC Kallon

 Born in Freetown, Sierra Leone, Koroma played for Sierra Leone National Premier League side FC Kallon until 2008.
-He scored 13 goals in 83 caps during his four-year stay at the club.
-Koroma also helped FC Kallon win the Sierra Leonean FA Cup in 2007 as well as reach the first round of the CAF Champions League in that same year.
+He was capped 83 times and scored 13 goals during his four-year stay at the club.
+Koroma also helped FC Kallon win the Sierra Leonean FA Cup in 2007 as well as reach the first round of the CAF Champions League that same year.

 D.C.
 United

 American Major League Soccer club D.C.
 United signed Koroma in September 2008.
 However, he was waived at the end of the season as D.C.
 United failed to buy out his transfer rights from FC Kallon.
 This was caused by the roster changes in MLS from 28 to 24 players which meant that Koroma was surplus to requirement since they wanted to use their funds to give development contracts to SuperDraft players for the 2009 Major League Soccer season.